Parents

 Session Dates Price

-* Tuition discounts of up to $1,000 are available.
+* This is the discounted price for cash, ACH bank, and wire transfer payments.
+Credit card tuition rates are 3 percent higher.
+Tuition discounts of up to $1,000 are available.
 Please click here for details.

 Check Session Date Times